-- the "preferred practice" or most appropriate use of your invention, with details of at least one practical application
+- The preferred practice (that is, the most appropriate use) of your invention, with details of at least one practical application

-- features of the invention that are new and distinct from what has come before, whether they may be patented or not
+- Features of the invention that are new and distinct from what has come before, whether these features are patented or not

-- the scope of the invention (for example, materials, compositions, conditions, etc.) used to obtain good results
+- The scope of the invention—for example, the materials, compositions, conditions, etc. used to obtain good results

-- the results of laboratory or commercial tests showing both "preferred practice" (see item #4 above) and the conditions under which poor or dangerous results could be expected
+- The results of laboratory or commercial tests showing your patent's preferred practice (item 4, above) and the conditions under which poor or dangerous results could be expected

 Filing your application